Axway/amplify-central/content/en/docs/_index.md

 ---
-title: "Welcome to Amplify Central Documentation"
+title: "Welcome to Amplify Central"
-linkTitle: "Welcome to Amplify Central Documentation"
+linkTitle: "Welcome to Amplify Central"
 weight: 03
 no_list: true
 menu: